tokamai-team/old-faithful-client/README.md

 Rust SDK for interacting with [Old Faithful](https://github.com/rpcpool/yellowstone-faithful) gRPC services, providing access to Solana historical data.

+Most of the code was taken from repos on the https://github.com/rpcpool.

 ## Features

 - Unary RPCs: `GetVersion`, `GetBlock`, `GetBlockTime`, `GetTransaction`